 - Wrongful death

-In certain cases, punitive damages may be awarded when the at-fault driver was particularly reckless in causing an accident that resulted in a severe injury.
+In certain cases, you may receive punitive damages when the at-fault driver was particularly reckless in causing an accident.
 Punitive damages, unlike compensatory damages, are intended solely to punish the defendant.
-An accomplished attorney could help an injured individual recover damages following their accident.
+An attorney could help you recover damages following your accident.

 Wrongful Death Damages

-Louisiana law has designated certain relatives eligible to pursue a wrongful death action.
-We can help you figure out which family members can seek damages, which could include:
+Louisiana law has designated certain relatives as eligible to pursue a wrongful death action.
+We can help you figure out which family members can seek damages.
+Recoverable damages may include: